aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 #### Transfer money

-To submit a transaction to transfer 10 Diem Coins from Alice’s account to Bob’s account, enter this command:
+To submit a transaction to transfer 10 Aptos Coins from Alice’s account to Bob’s account, enter this command:

-`diem% transfer 0 1 10 XUS`
+`aptos% transfer 0 1 10 XUS`

 * 0 is the index of Alice’s account.
 * 1 is the index of Bob’s account.
-* 10 is the number of fake Diem Coins to transfer from Alice’s account to Bob’s account.
+* 10 is the number of fake Aptos Coins to transfer from Alice’s account to Bob’s account.
-* XUS is the currency code for the fake Diem Coins
+* XUS is the currency code for the fake Aptos Coins

 Sample output on success: